top NSA Surveillance May Have Dealt Major Blow To Global Internet Freedom Efforts

 I mean PRISM was obviously intended to be a redundant backup of the entire Internet.

-Exactly! http://archive.org/index.php is not personal (or social, or whatever, you know what I mean) at all.
-With only partial backup of public Internet, it does not provide services at personal level, and we need it, surely!
+http://archive.org/index.php is not personal (or social, or whatever, you know what I mean) at all.
+With only partial backup of public Internet, it does not provide services at personal level, and we need it, surely! about a year and a half ago

 To clone a system we can't get rid of on so much new computers.
 What is benefit there?